 6. RECOVER (RC)

-The RECOVER function aims to restore affected assets and operations promptly and efficiently after a cybersecurity incident.
+The RECOVER CSF function aims to restore affected assets and operations promptly and efficiently after a cybersecurity incident.
 This involves recovering compromised systems, retrieving lost data, and taking steps to prevent similar incidents in the future.
-The objective is to maintain business continuity and reduce the long-term effects of cybersecurity breaches.
+The objective is to maintain business continuity and reduce the long-term effects of cybersecurity breaches — completing the framework core of NIST CSF 2.0.

 |